10 Must Capture Moments on the Day Your Baby is Born

 Are you a Doula?
 Join my free facebook group for more tips, practice and lessons.

-10. FIRST FAMILY PHOTO
+10. FIRST OFFICKAL FAMILY PHOTO

 Before I leave a birth I always aim to get one family photo of everyone together looking into the camera.
 I also always take this photo on my camera and my clients phone because I want them to have it right away.